16 Tips for Saving a Ton of Money on Hotel Rooms

 Come to someone else’s rescue

 Sites like Roomer give travelers the option of selling hotel reservations if they had to cancel their trips.
 “You are helping someone out who is no longer traveling but can’t get out of their reservation, while still saving money on the same hotel room you would’ve bought for yourself,” says Sarah Hollenbeck, personal finance and credit card expert at creditcards.offers.com.
-While you celebrate those savings, find out how to actually make money on vacation.

 Don’t be afraid to rebook